srosenzweig09/resources/Computing/README.md

 # Computing Resources

 This page contains links to various resources that are relevant to programming.
+Some of the information is specific to my research but most of this information can be useful to anyone learning to program in Python or C++.

 ## Table of Contents